 As mentioned above, the cable drag curl primarily works the bicep muscle and doesn’t incorporate the back muscles.
 This helps to provide variation to programming so you can isolate the bicep muscle without doing a single joint exercise.

-If you struggle with the grip of the straight bar, you are allowed to change the attachment to something such as an EZ bar or ropes to help adjust your grip for comfort.
+If you struggle with the straight bar's grip, you can change the attachment to something such as an EZ bar or ropes to help adjust your grip for comfort.

 4. V-Bar Lat Pulldowns